 The purpose of this project is to examine closed ambulance services and those ambulance services adjacent to the closed units.
 The ambulance services adjacent to those which closed will be examined for service area, workload, and staffing for one year prior to and one year after the adjacent service closure.

-Topics: Allied health professionals, Emergency medical services (EMS), Frontier health, Health disparities, Health services, Workforce
+Topics: Allied health professionals, Emergency medical services and trauma, Frontier health, Health disparities and health equity, Health services, Workforce

 Rural End-of-Life Care: An Analysis of Rural Medicare Beneficiaries’ Health Care Costs, Utilization, and Patient-Centered Decisions